fish-shell/fish-shell/doc_src/index.rst

 Lists
 -------

-``fish`` can store a list (or an "array" if you wish) of multiple strings inside of a variable.
+Fish can store a list (or an "array" if you wish) of multiple strings inside of a variable.
 To access one element of a list, use the index of the element inside of square brackets, like this:

 ``echo $PATH[3]``

-Note that list indices start at 1 in ``fish``, not 0, as is more common in other languages.
+Note that list indices start at 1 in fish, not 0, as is more common in other languages.
 This is because many common Unix tools like ``seq`` are more suited to such use.
 An invalid index is silently ignored resulting in no value being substituted (not an empty string).

 If you do not use any brackets, all the elements of the list will be written as separate items.
 This means you can easily iterate over a list using this syntax::